-YAML Syntax Explained: Scalars, Sequences, Mappings, and Anchors
+YAML Syntax Explained: Scalars, Mappings, and Anchors

 Learn YAML syntax from the ground up: scalars, block vs. flow sequences, anchors, aliases, and multiline strings with literal vs. folded blocks.